ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 ThunderFly typically configures the TFSIK01A modem for the 433 MHz band.
 For alternative frequency operations, ThunderFly can customize the modem to meet specific requirements.
 For detailed information on frequency adjustments, contact ThunderFly directly at [info@thunderfly.cz](mailto:info@thunderfly.cz).

 {: .important }
-Always verify the modem's compliance with local regulations and laws concerning frequency operation before use.
+Always verify the modem's compliance with local regulations and laws concerning frequency of operation before use.
 Confirm the necessity for any operational permissions or licenses within your jurisdiction.

 ## FAQ